dorota-alina/customer-api/index.md

 # Managing customers with Merchant API

-## About customer management

-As a Revolut Business customer, you can use [Merchant API](https://developer.revolut.com/docs/api-reference/merchant/) to accept online payments and  manage orders and customers.
+To accept online payments and manage orders and customers, a Revolut Business customer can use either the Revolut Busines portal or [Merchant API](https://developer.revolut.com/docs/api-reference/merchant/).

 ## In this guide

-You'll use the [Revolut Business Sandbox](https://sandbox-business.revolut.com/signin) environment to perform a few customer management operations using Merchant API:
+In this guide, you'll learn how to manage your customer(s) with [Merchant API](https://developer.revolut.com/docs/api-reference/merchant/).
+You'll use the [Revolut Business Sandbox](https://sandbox-business.revolut.com/signin) environment to perform the following operations:

 1. [Authenticate](#authenticate-to-the-sandbox).
 2. [Create a new customer](#create-a-customer).